Glen Campbell Music Sales Rise 5,429 Percent After Death

 Glen Campbell has reportedly seen a more than 5,000 percent increase in music sales in the wake of his sad death on August 8.

-The legendary country star, who released his debut single “Dreams for Sale” featuring The Glen-Aires back in 1958, saw a number of his hits and albums increases in popularity after his family confirmed that he had lost his long battle with Alzheimer’s disease.
+The legendary country star, who released his debut single “Dreams for Sale” featuring The Glen-Aires back in 1958, saw a number of his hits and albums increase in popularity after his family confirmed that he had lost his long battle with Alzheimer’s disease.

 According to a new report by Billboard, Campbell’s music sales increased a combined 5,429 percent across all platforms this week as fans paid tribute to the late star.